-Affinity purified Euonymus europaeus lectin or agglutinin (EEL/EEA) is composed with most of the subunits that appear to consist of two chains linked by disulfide bonds.
+Euonymus europaeus lectin or agglutinin (EEL/EEA) is affinity purified and is a homodimer consisting of subunits of 17 kDa linked by disulfide bonds.
 EEL consists of six closely related lectins (isoforms).
-EEL is identified for its erythrocyte agglutinating properties and specificity for blood groups B and H. It has a stronger binding of the H trisaccharide over the B trisaccharide, but has a general pattern of interacting with both B and H blood groups and α-mannose-terminated saccharides.
-EEL has a preferential recognition of terminal α-fucose residues in H and B blood group-related carbohydrates.
+Previous reports of higher molecular weight and overestimated carbohydrate percentage are attributed to lectin-glycoprotein complexes and not the Euonymus europaeus lectin itself.
+This lectin is characteristic of its erythrocyte agglutinating properties and specificity for blood groups B and H. It has a stronger binding of the B oligosaccharide with higher affinity for B-type II in comparison to H structures with Galα1,3 structures.
+Conversely, it has also been reported that EEL has preferential binding to H blood group-related carbohydrates over the B bloof group due to similarities in the β-trefoil fold found in EEL and ricin B-like lectins.
+EEL’s general pattern allows it to interact with both α-fucose residues on B and H blood groups as well as high mannose N-type glycans.
 This lectin binds to endothelial cells from human and non-human sources and recognizes carbohydrate structures on the surface of stimulated murine peritoneal lymphoid cells.
+EEL also has applications as a endothelial/epithelial marker in canine tissues and has been studied in Kashin-Beck disease.
 See other EEL/EEA conjugates.

 Activity: 50 mg/ml will agglutinate human A2 erythrocytes

 Store frozen at -20°C in amber vials in appropriate aliquot sizes.
 Avoid freeze thaw cycles.
 Can be stored at 2-8°C for short term use.